 Human Rights Watch is an independent, nongovernmental organisation, supported by contributions from private individuals and foundations worldwide.
 To ensure our independence, we do not accept government funds, directly or indirectly.
 Donations made in Sweden benefit our work worldwide.

 Swedish Fundraising Control

-Only non-profit organisations approved as 90-accounts holders and monitored by the Swedish Fundraising Control.
+Human Rights Watch Sweden is a 90-account holder, approved and monitored by the Swedish Fundraising Control.
 You can contribute to Human Rights Watch Sweden by making a donation directly to our 90-account 90 04 54-0, or via Swish 9004540.

 As a member of Giva Sverige, Human Rights Watch Sweden complies with the “Giva Sverige – Quality code”.
 The code covers a range of requirements from governance and financial reporting to impact reporting.
 The guidelines for ethical fundraising is also part of the membership requirements.

 Abused and Shunned – Being of Asian Descent in Sweden During COVID-19

 In Sweden, a country that prides itself on tolerance and liberal attitudes, COVID-19 has increasingly become an excuse for xenophobic and racist attacks and microaggressions against people of Asian descent.
 Individuals have reportedly been yelled at, harassed, asked to leave public transportation, and shunned.
 There have been reports of children being bullied, even by children at kindergarten.

 #KissingIsCaring at Way Out West Festival